 Run by HIQA, the HSE and the Department of Health, the National Inpatient Experience Survey offers patients the opportunity to share their experience of care in hospital and asks questions on their experience from admission to discharge.

 The fourth National Inpatient Experience Survey commenced on 1 September 2021.
-Anyone aged 16 and over who spends a minimum of 24 hours in a public hospital during the month of September before they are discharged will be invited to tell the National Care Experience Programme about their experience later in the autumn.
+Anyone aged 16 and over who spent a minimum of 24 hours in a public hospital during the month of September before they were discharged were invited to tell the National Care Experience Programme about their experience.

-This year’s survey will also assess the impact that COVID-19 has had on patient care.
-All acute hospitals within the Ireland East Hospital Group (IEHG) will be participating in the survey.
+This year’s survey also assessed the impact that COVID-19 has had on patient care.
+All acute hospitals within the Ireland East Hospital Group (IEHG) participated in the survey.

 Find out more about the survey by visiting www.yourexperience.ie